mehedifaruk/CBCPaddingAttack/README.md

 This implementation is for educational purposes only.
 It demonstrates the insecurity of CBC mode when implemented with a padding oracle vulnerability.
 Do not use this against systems without explicit permission.

-## Author

-Original implementation by Mehedi
+👨‍💻 Author:
+Md.
+Mehedi Faruk

+📧 mehedifaruk@gmail.com

 ## License